werth-code/TDD-Sci-Calculator/README.md

-# Scientific Calculator
+# TDD Calculator

 ## Description

 In this project you will build a small app to function as a calculator.
-This app  will be built in Java, and will use the topics and techniques discussed during the week.
+This app  will be built in Java.

 ## Requirements